 Product’s availability, ease of access, and the way it reaches the customer influence its demand at many levels.
 Distribution channels are a key element in all the marketing strategies that revolve around the product.
-They help you reach the customer in a way to maximise your revenue and brand awareness.
+They help businesses reach their customer in a way to maximise their revenue and brand awareness.

 What is a Distribution Channel?

-A distribution channel (also called a marketing channel) is the path or route decided by the company to deliver its good or service to the customers.
+A distribution channel is a path or route decided by the company to deliver its good or service to the customers.
 The route can be as short as a direct interaction between the company and the customer or can include several interconnected intermediaries like wholesalers, distributors, retailers, etc.

 Hence, a distribution channel can also be referred to as a set of interdependent intermediaries that help make a product available to the end customer.